-This beef quesadilla recipe will make your upcoming dinner party a lot easier.
+This beef quesadilla recipe will make your upcoming dinner party and quest for a National Quesadilla Day (September 25th) dish a lot easier.

 What we love about quesadillas isn’t just the gooey minced beef inside their crunchy shells.
 It’s also because of how quick they are: 13 minutes for the filling and 2 minutes to put it together.

 So if you have on hand some ground beef, seasonings, and corn tortillas, you’re already halfway to making this delicious treat.

 A quesadilla is a corn tortilla sandwiching a filling of well-seasoned ground beef, cheese, and some other toppings.
 This Mexican staple is a popular food in America, and sold in almost every Mexican restaurant.

 To make one, the filling is placed onto a tortilla, folded in half, and then cooked on the griddle or stovetop.
 This is a half quesadilla.
 A full quesadilla is made with two tortillas instead of one, sandwiching the filling and sliced up like a pizza.